aarontrowbridge/aarontrowbridge.github.io/content/posts/9-generative-adversarial-nets.md

 Here, $1 - D(G(z))$ is the probability that a generated image is fake, which we want to minimize w.r.t. $G$, while simultaneously maximizing $D$'s ability to tell real from fake.

-Thus we can iteratively update $G$ and $D$ by gradient descent in turn.
+Thus we can iteratively update $G$ and $D$ by gradient descent in turn, using minibatch stochastic gradient descent, see al

 ## implementation